PG1003/lex/README.md

 The count parameter limits number of substitutes with a negative value for an unlimited count.

-The ```string.gsub``` function in Lua supports also tables as lookup for replacements.
+The ```string.gsub``` function in Lua also supports tables as lookup for replacements.
-This library doesn't have an overload to support this Lua feature since there is no equivalent in C++ for Lua like tables.
+This library doesn't support this Lua feature.